RobertDudleyJr/Disabling-User-Accounts/README.md

 </p>

 <h1>Active Directory - Disabling User Accounts </h1>
 This tutorial outlines the prerequisites and installation steps for disabling a user's account via Active Directory.
-By disabling a user's account in Active Directory, you prevent them from logging into a computer on your network.
+By disabling a user's account, you prevent them from logging into a computer on your network.
 There can be several reasons to do this, but the most obvious is disabling a user's account after termination of employment.<br />

 <h2>Video Demonstration</h2>